voodoos/ocaml-index/README.md

 - Group the resulting indexes together by calling `ocaml-uideps aggregate
   <index1.uideps> ... <indexn.uideps> -o project.uideps`

-In the current version, generating the index for a given CMT file has the same dependency cone than linking the corresponding compilation unit.
-This is due to the process of determining a value's definition that requires loading the CMT file of the compilation unit where this value is defined.
+In the current version, generating the index for a given CMT file has no
+dependencies: shapes are only reduced locally.
+At least one aggregate phase is required for shapes to be reduced fully by loading required cmt files.
+This means that aggregation of a set of module indexes require all the cmt of the link dependencies of the corresponding modules to be already built.